vorlie/YoutubeDL/README.md

 # Requirements
 - MacOS 11.7.10 and newer.
+Or Windows 10+
 - scdl
 - ffmpeg
-> If scdl is not installed, install it using (pip3 install scdl).
+> If scdl is not installed, install it using (pip3 install scdl) / (pip install scdl).

-> If ffmpeg is not installed, visit [this page](https://evermeet.cx/ffmpeg/) and download the latest package and extract it to /usr/local/bin/
+> If ffmpeg is not installed, visit this page [macos](https://evermeet.cx/ffmpeg/)/[windows](https://ffmpeg.org/download.html#build-windows)
+>
+> For macos you might extract the package to /usr/local/bin/

 # Important!
 Refer to the scdl instructions [https://github.com/flyingrub/scdl/wiki/Installation-Instruction](https://github.com/flyingrub/scdl/wiki/Installation-Instruction)